‘Help me’: Video shows officers jump into river to save woman in sinking car - NewsBreak

 The 18-year-old frantically said to a dispatcher, “Hello, I – I’m in the White River and my car — the doors won’t open.
 I – I don’t know what happened.”

-For nearly six minutes, that dispatcher remained on the line with the woman, trying to keep her calm and learn more information as officers responded to the scene, worked to locate her car and help get her out.4 hospitalized, 2 airlifted after South Carolina business fire
+For nearly six minutes, that dispatcher remained on the line with the woman, trying to keep her calm and learn more information as officers responded to the scene, worked to locate her car and help get her out.

 Officer Casey Bell, who’s been with the Muncie Police Department just under three years, arrived and said he saw the hatchback with the front-end almost completely underwater and the back almost submerged as well.